WORD OF THE YEAR 2019: FALLACILOQUENCE

 Every year here at HH, we turn over our choice of Word of the Year to you.
-And, as always, last December we shortlisted five apt and suitably obscure words from the Haggard Hawks archives and asked you to crown the word you thought best summed up the previous fairly tumultuous twelve months.
+And as always, last December we shortlisted five appropriate words from the Haggard Hawks archives, and asked you to crown the one you thought best summed up the previous twelve months.

-The winner was the grand but ominous-sounding fallaciloquence, a word for the deliberate telling of untruths.
-It’s somewhat unwelcome choice, you might argue, but there’s always hope: symmachy, a word for the act of working together against a common problem came a very close second, in what proved to be the closest year of voting yet.
-Here’s how all the votes ended up in order, beginning with 2019’s winner.
+The winner was fallaciloquence, a word for the deliberate telling of untruths.
+It’s a somewhat unwelcome choice, admittedly, but there’s always hope: symmachy, a word for the act of working together against a common problem, came a very close second in the closest Word of the Year voting yet.

 (n.) the deliberate telling of lies and falsehoods

 Our lovely friends over at Oxford Dictionaries called this one out a few years back: worried about an ever-growing tide of disinformation, they made post truth their Word of the Year way back in 2016.
 And—perhaps an indication that, far from abating, that tide of has only grown larger and more forceful—you have made fallaciloquence the Word of 2019.
 It proved a tight race in the end, however, with 2019’s choice scraping just over one-quarter of all the votes cast.
 So if you’re looking for something a little more positive, perhaps our silver-medal word might be more comforting.